adrianba/webstandards/incubator-cg-charter.md

  * Status: _(very) unofficial draft_

 ## Goals
+The Web Platform Incubator Community Group (WPI CG) has among its high-level goals the following:

+  * Avoid web-standards proposals being scattered across random personal GitHub repos that have unknown IP status.
+  * Avoid spending months in charter discussions before commencing work in a WG—or avoid even the overhead of finding the right people to begin a new Community Group.
+  * Encourage new people (especially web developers) to make proposals without having to first understand how to navigate the role and scope of different W3C Working Groups.

-The Web Platform Incubator Community Group (WPI CG) provides a lightweight venue for proposing and discussing new web platform features.
+The Web Platform Incubator Community Group facilitates those goals by providing a lightweight venue for proposing and discussing new web platform features.
 Each proposal will be discussed in its own GitHub repository.
 Membership of the group is open to everybody but all participants will have signed the [W3C Community Contributor License Agreement](https://www.w3.org/community/about/agreements/cla/).

 As proposals gain support and become more stable and mature they will be considered for migration to a W3C Working Group where they can be put on the Recommendation track with appropriate status and Intellectual Property (IP) considerations.